bigcommerce/dev-docs/docs/api-docs/analytics/bodl-overview.md

 ### Add to cart

-The following snippet covers tracking the Add to Cart event, actively tracking each new product ID and quantity added.
+The following snippet handles the Add to Cart event by collecting data on each item added, including the product ID, the quantity added, and the price.

 ```handlebars title="Sample Pixel Code Start: Product Detail Page Add to Cart Event" lineNumbers
 <script>